FortsAndMills/Learning-Reinforcement-Learning/README.md

 | Improvement 4+3 (async cuda transfer) | ~60 FPS | ? | ~188 FPS |
 | All 4 improvements | ? | ? | ~484 FPS |

+* **22/11/18** Found a simple way of slightly accelerating double DQN and A2C by simply reducing amount of forward passes through the network.
+Haven't seen this trick in other implementations, funny.
+Uploaded the optimized code.
+* **22/11/18** Experiment: backward experience replay.
+Works with Categorical DQN (which corresponds to theory), but doesn't provide any significant advancement to vanilla Categorical DQN.
+Added Backwards Replay to the library.
+* **22/11/18** Implemented: GAE.

 ### PLANS:
 * Find out how to properly fix seeds for experiments (setting seeds in numpy, torch, torch.cuda and in environments... didn't help!
 Even when no asynchronity is used!..)
 * Check other environments.
 * Continue theory exploration (minimal program: great list of articles by https://blog.openai.com/spinning-up-in-deep-rl/)
-* Continue implementing algorithms to the library (next: DDPG?.. after all bugfixes, meh)
+* Continue implementing algorithms to the library (next: continuous control support + DDPG)
 * Check code from other sources (Yandex Practical RL, OpenAI baselines, ...).